Jeff Huberman

 Legal Advocate

-She provides effective, passionate and creative advocacy for clients.
 Although she acts within the Canadian legal system as a lawyer, Karenna does her best to live under the Kayanerenkó:wa, or Great Law of Peace of the Haudenosaunee.
+Her approach to her work is rooted in the Haudenosaunee legal principle ska’nikón:ra (a single or united good mind), having been taught that bringing good minds together begets clear and creative thinking, accountability, and sound decision making.
 Her commitment to her own ways of being permeates her work.
-A proud Onkwehonwe (original, or Indigenous, person), she believes that Indigenous peoples and laws are powerful and deserve respect.
+Karenna’s hope is that her practice will encourage and support Indigenous resurgence, continuity, and prosperity.
 She has appeared at all levels of court in British Columbia, at the Federal Court, and the Supreme Court of Canada as well as the Manitoba Queen’s Bench, the Ontario Superior Court and Court of Appeal.

 A representative list of her speaking engagements includes: